Discovery Grants (individual) program

 File size cannot exceed 10 MB.

-If you currently hold, or have applied for, research support from the This link will take you to another Web site Canadian Institutes of Health Research (CIHR) or the This link will take you to another Web site Social Sciences and Humanities Research Council of Canada (SSHRC), you must provide a summary page and budget page for each of these proposals.
+If you currently hold, or have applied for, research support from the Canadian Institutes of Health Research (CIHR) or the Social Sciences and Humanities Research Council of Canada (SSHRC), you must provide a summary page and budget page for each of these proposals.
 Failure to provide these documents will result in an incomplete application, which will be rejected.

 However, a summary and budget page are not required if you hold, or have applied for, research support from sources other than CIHR and/or SSHRC.